-I am an Assistant Professor and Royal Society Dorothy Hodgkin Fellow starting at Warwick in 2018.
-My research is focussed on planet formation, planet evolution and disc evolution mostly using a variety of numerical techniques.
+I am an Assistant Professor and Royal Society Dorothy Hodgkin Fellow in the Astronomy & Astrophysics group.
+My research is focussed on planet formation, planet evolution and disc evolution, mostly using a variety of numerical techniques.

 Protoplanetary discs are discs of gas and dust that swirl around a central star.
 Once upon a time our Sun would have had one of these discs, and our Solar System planets would have formed out of it.
 I run hydrodynamical simulations, using high performance computing facilities, to understand how planets form and evolve in young protoplanetary discs.